 Any program or activity in which Minors will be physically present and participating in an activity sponsored or operated on University property or at an off-campus location that is offered or sponsored by any academic or administrative unit of the University, or by non-University groups using University facilities, properties and any areas owned or controlled by the University.
 “Program" includes but is not limited to all sport camps, alumni weekend activities, workshops, academic camps, mentoring programs, academic competitions, and conferences.

 “Program" does not include single performances or events open to the general public that are not targeted toward Minors (such as varsity athletic competitions, plays, concerts); visits and tours for prospective students organized by the Office of Admissions; visitations by Minors, including overnight stays in University housing facilities by candidates for admission, prospective student-athletes, or siblings of enrolled students, when hosted by enrolled University students; provided, however, that all such visitors shall be fully subject to University Policies while on campus; and such other similar one-time or ongoing programs as may be designated from time to time by the appropriate Cabinet Member or Dean in advance and in writing as exempt from this Policy.
 E. External Program

-Any Program (as defined above) that is not sponsored or operated by the University or a University academic or administrative department.
+Any Program (as defined in Section IV.D.) that is not sponsored or operated by the University or a University academic or administrative department.
 F. Program Administrator

 University individual (employee, student, etc.) or contractor approved and designated by the appropriate Cabinet Member or Dean as responsible for coordination, planning, implementing, and/or committing the use of University facilities for Programs.
 In addition to any administrative requirements the University may promulgate, the Program Administrator must undergo the training and background check required for Authorized Adults at least once every four (4) years.
 V. PROCEDURES A. Authorized Adult Training